Obigit1/Tobacco-Prevalence-Project/README.md

 4. Findings also showed Ages between 20 & above use these products more than every other age bracket
 5. Among the difference types of tobacco, Cigarette is widely used, taking 53.6% from the other while only 12.6% are considering quiting smoking.
 6. The study also spotted less than 12th Grade educated people take tobacco
-7. The report revealed that there are certain states where smoking is high.
+7. The report revealed that there are certain states where smoking was higher.
 Kentucky ranked highest, followed by Arkansa and Mississippi.

+TOOLS
+Python programming Language: Jupyter notebook
+Libraries: Pandas, Numpy, Matplotlib, Seaborn, Skew, Kurtosis
+Visualisation: Tableau
+Others: Excel